RockefellerArchiveCenter/dm-transfer-workflow/transfer-instructions.md

 1. Open the **kryoflux-ui.jar – Shortcut** on the desktop.
 2. After setting up the KryoFlux hardware, insert the floppy disk into the drive.
 3. For each image you create, you must change the output file.
 In order to do so, go to **File &gt; Settings**. and navigate to the **Output** tab.
 Enter the directory that the image will be in.
 Make sure **Logs** is checked.
 4. On the main KryoFlux screen, enter the name of the image in the text field.
-The image name is constructed with the accession number or FA number followed by the RefID.
+The image name is the auto-generated ID (digital media ID) created by the Digital Media Log.

     <div class="docs-example">
-      <p>Example: 2012_077_2lz4u8myrs or FA012_5a9wf7at7r</p>
+      <p>Example: 2lz4u8myrs or a9wf7at7r</p>
     </div>

 5. Choose the appropriate image format from the drop down menu.

     <div class="docs-example">
-      <p> If the disk format is unknown, but is a 3.5” floppy, first try “MFM Sector Image.”
+      <p> If the disk format is unknown, but is a 3 1/2 inch floppy, first try “MFM Sector Image.”
 “FM sector image” and “MFM sector image” support basically any normal disk used for systems that contain a generic FM or MFM FDC.
       </p>
-      <p>For 3.5” disks, if MFM or FM does not work, try FM Sector Information, CBM DOS sector image, AmigaDOS sector image, Amiga DiskSpare sector image, Apple DOS 400k/800k sector image, or CBM DOS extended sector image.</p>
+      <p>For 3 1/2 inch disks, if MFM or FM does not work, try FM Sector Information, CBM DOS sector image, AmigaDOS sector image, Amiga DiskSpare sector image, Apple DOS 400k/800k sector image, or CBM DOS extended sector image.</p>
     </div>

 6. KryoFlux is separated into three sub-windows.
 The upper left window contains the track grid.
 Each block of the grid represents a track on the disk’s surface.
 The upper right window contains the track info block, with two more tabs called **Histogram** and **Scatter**.
 The lower part of the window is the control section, where the current track, drive controls, and the filename are displayed.
 Below the filename is the format selector which is dependent on profiles.
 The complete last line of the window is the status line which displays additional information.
 During dumping, blocks change their color according to the result of the process.